Rigel772/docmost-clipper/README.md

 # Docmost Clipper

-A Chrome extension to clip web pages, articles, and selections directly to your self-hosted [Docmost](https://docmost.com) instance.
+A secure Chrome extension to clip web pages, articles, and selections directly to your self-hosted [Docmost](https://docmost.com) instance.

 ## ✨ Features

 - **🔌 Seamless Integration**: Connects securely to your self-hosted Docmost instance.
-- **🔒 Secure Authentication**: Supports standard Email/Password login (Session Cookies) with persisted sessions.
+- **🔒 Secure Authentication**: Relies entirely on **HttpOnly Session Cookies**.
+No tokens are stored in the extension.
 - **📄 Smart Extraction**: Built with Mozilla's Readability library to strip clutter and capture specific page content.
 - **✂️ Deep Clipping Control**:
     - **Full Page**: Captures the main article content.